larrelandin/PS-Script-Send-Outlook-Email/README.md

 Users:

+1. Close down Outlook
-1. Right click "SendEmail.ps1" and select "Run With PowerShell"
+2. Right click "SendEmail.ps1" and select "Run With PowerShell"
-2. Follow instructions in the script, select whatever applies to you.
+3. Follow instructions in the script, select whatever applies to you.
-3. Open draft-folder in Outlook, review the emails and send them.
+4. Open draft-folder in Outlook, review the emails and send them.

 For admins: